oceanprotocol-archive/OEPs/12/README.md

 The main motivations of this OEP are:

-* Identify the actors involved on the definition and execution of an Ocean Compute service
+* Identify the actors involved in the Compute service
-* Detail the main characteristics of this interaction
+* Define the execution procedures of this interaction
 * Specify the pros and cons of this approach
 * Identify the modifications required to integrate in the Ocean stack
 * Identify the API methods exposed via the different libraries